pufffikk/redi_backend_miniproject_2/README.md

 ## Further Ideas

+- make sure the countries are displayed in sorted order (by name)
+  - add population as a column in the table and add the option to sort by population

+- add more unit tests (mock the calls to the external APIs), add some integration tests to the project (which call the actual external APIs, these should probably be separated from your unit tests)

 - Add some caching (save results in memory), retrieving all countries every time from external API is not optimal